 As a small business owner, you need tools that allow you to talk to many customers at once, without taking up your entire day.
 That’s where business SMS comes in.
 However, sending a business text is quite different to the personal messaging format you might be used to.
 This article dives into the differences between the two and how to use them to your advantage.

 First things first, let’s address the most common question that small business owners have about texting, which is “why would I text my customers, when I’ve always done X, Y, Z?”

-It’s true, there are many different ways to get in touch with your customers; email, telephone, social media, letters etc. However, each of these communications has its proper time and place.
+It’s true, there are many different ways to get in touch with your customers; email, telephone, social media and letters.
+However, each of these communications has its proper time and place.
 For example, an email may well be the best way to send out your annual newsletter; or if you need to urgently reschedule an appointment then a telephone call might be the most appreciated.

-Text messages are the best way to get in touch when you require a specific and timely action from your customer.
-Some examples include reminding them to come to an appointment, asking them to fill out a review, or prompting them to check out your online sale.
-Text messages are the most effective communication in these scenarios, because they are short, fast and direct.
+Text messages are the best way to get in touch when you require specific and timely action from your customer.
+Some examples include reminding them to come to an appointment or prompting them to check out your online sale.
+Text messages are the most effective communication in these scenarios because they are short, fast and direct.

 You can also set up a group chat with multiple friends or family members to share your conversations.
 While it is possible to use this type of messaging in the context of your business, the term ‘business SMS’ refers to a different setup.